cattle-ops/terraform-aws-gitlab-runner/docs/usage.md

 The base image used to host the GitLab Runner agent is the latest available Amazon Linux 2 HVM EBS AMI.
 In previous versions of this module a hard coded list of AMIs per region was provided.
 This list has been replaced by a search filter to find the latest
 AMI.
 Setting the filter to `amzn2-ami-hvm-2.0.20200207.1-x86_64-ebs` will allow you to version lock the target AMI if needed.

-The Runner uses a token to register with GitLab.
-This token is stored in the AWS SSM parameter store.
-The token has to be created manually in GitLab and stored in the SSM parameter store.
-All other registration methods are deprecated and will be removed in v8.0.0.

 ## Install the module